Why Food Sticks To Enameled Cast Iron (And How To Stop It)

 - Preheat low and slow.
 Take your time.
 Pop that skillet on and leave it to heat up on low heat for at least 4-5 minutes before you add any bits of food.

-Skillet → when possible oil the food, not the pan.
-And use a high heat oil, like avocado.
+Skillet → When possible, oil the food, not the pan.
+And use a high-heat oil, like avocado.
 Why?
-Because extra virgin olive oil can burn at temperature from 140°C causing it to burn onto the pan.
+Because extra virgin olive oil can burn at a temperature of 140°C, causing it to burn onto the pan.
 This then creates a barrier on the enamel and stops it from forming a cooked crust on your food, which is how it’s released cleanly (and without sticking) from the surface.

 What not to do…